shady-development/Shady-Graverobbing/README.md

 # Shady-Graverobbing
 rob graves and sell the items
 # Shady-Graverobbing
 *Do you have a shovel?
 Are you down bad?
-Need some quick loot to repo it back to a pawn shop?
+Need some quick loot to repo it back to Shady organbuyer?
 Well fear no more.
 You can now do exactly that!*

 ## Dependencies
 - qb-core